jack-of-some-trades/lightweight_pycharts/frontend_src/FRONTEND_README.md

 The './css' Folder Contains all the Base .css files referenced by the typescript code.

+'./components' Holds all* of the .JSX/.TSX elements that can be displayed by the GUI.
+It's not a complete list however.
+*The Frontend was initially developed using vanilla typescript, thus creating of a handful of elements were coded directly into the ./src files.

 # Compilation:

 The Typescript is compiled and minified into a index.js file under the '../lightweight_pycharts/frontend/assets' folder.
 This minified javascript file is